-Dr. Doug Favelo, Chairman of the Department of Classical Liberal Arts, will deliver this fall’s Faith and Reason lecture on Tuesday, September 17, making the case for a return to a “High Telos” understanding of history.
+Dr. Doug Favelo, Chairman of the Department of Classical Liberal Arts and Professor of History, will deliver this fall’s Faith and Reason lecture on Tuesday, September 17, making the case for a return to a “High Telos” understanding of history.

 Visit phc.edu/webcasts at 9:30am to live-stream the lecture.
 The Q&A, and panel sessions will begin at 1:00pm.

 The following is Dr. Favelo's lecture abstract: